DaltonDayKandola/DDKBot-Recipe/docs/Dentralised-Identity.md

     * Uses a distributed network that provides the immutable proof to claims your making about your identity.
     * Provides a Personal Identity Hub to store and manage your identity data.

-Vision and principles are great for stirring up emotions but its these products that we are interested in so lets describe how they work.
+Vision and principles are great for stirring up emotions but its these products that we are interested in, so lets describe further how they work.

 ## How does it Work?